 Donations of new, unwrapped books for babies, children, or teens to age 18 can be dropped off at any Brown County Library at any time.
 Just let us know they are for Give-A-Kid-A-Book!
 Help every child discover the joy of receiving one’s very own book.

-Watch the new Public Service Announcement featuring Packer wives, Molly Crosby, Monica Goode and Jessica McCarthy (airing on WBAY-TV2):
+Watch the new Public Service Announcement featuring Packer wives, Molly Crosby, Natalie Montgomery and Aiyda Cobb (airing on WBAY-TV2).

 Donate NEW, unwrapped, unmarked books that are fun for babies, children or young adults up to age 18 by December 10.
 New, unwrapped books can be brought to any Brown County Library, Nicolet National Bank, The Reader’s Loft, Barnes & Noble, and several other locations throughout the county – just look for a Give-A-Kid-A-Book donation box!

 Donate money and the library will shop for you!
 Make checks payable to “Friends of BCL, GAKAB” and mail it to 515 Pine Street, Green Bay, WI 54301.
 Download a donation form.

 The Friends of the Brown County Library would like to gratefully acknowledge the Brown County Community Women’s Club and Nicolet National Bank for their generous donations that not only help underwrite expenses of the campaign including, but not exclusive to, promotional materials and book purchases, but they are also a wonderful statement of these organization’s commitment to and support of the importance of books in children’s lives.
 Thank you!